Newsletters & Alerts

 HIPAA Policy & Procedure Manual

 Most optometrists are familiar with HIPAA.
-Few, however, have a comprehensive HIPAA Policy and Procedure Manual, much less one that complies with the final HIPAA Rules which were announced on January 17, 2013.
+Few, however, have a comprehensive HIPAA Policy and Procedure Manual, much less one that complies with the final HIPAA Rules which took effect in September, 2013.
+HIPAA Manuals drafted before January, 2013 are not compliant with the "final" rules.
 In the event of a patient complaint or an audit by the Office of Civil Rights each "Covered Entity" must have a HIPAA Policy and Procedure Manual.
-Dr. Steinberg's model HIPAA Policy and Procedure Manual is 100 pages long and includes all the sample forms you need to meet the HIPAA requirements if you are audited.
+Dr. Steinberg's model HIPAA Policy and Procedure Manual is up-to-date and fully HIPAA compliant.
+It is 100 pages long and includes all the sample forms you need to meet the HIPAA requirements if you are audited.